gbelo/gBrogue/README.md

  * Force weapon hit routine is generalized to account for, say, staff of force.
  * Added a routine, much like the passableArcCount routine, that basically "executive summarizes" the situation of the player wrt walls.
 Used by armor of shadows.
  * And a lot more, hopefully documented well.

+___

+Changes since last version of gBrogue –
+ * Fixed "pretty much always crashing after D30 or so" bug.
+Yes, it was a new monster that caused the problem.
+Replaced the hellhound with what might be a more interesting monster.
+ * Replaced the "View seed" (~) command with a "View session information" of sorts.
+It shows the seeds, but it also shows you which conducts/feats you've violated, which you have earned (pending ascension), and which are still in the running for you.
+ * Rebalanced throwing items.
+Throwing distance is now back up to snuff.
+Ring of propulsion is also made a somewhat useful item, in that it's pretty powerful at low enchants and worth keeping around for situational purposes.
+ * Changed around what skills could be learned by allies.
+Allies can now learn to swim, for example, but they can't learn how to make other allies invisible.
+ * Added nymphs.
+Inconsequential monster for veterans, possibly minorly interesting for newcomers.

+To do:
+ * Fix warnings in code.